kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 But when investigated the stories begin to crumble quickly.
 The “Black Lives Matter” organization was founded on a lie repeating the mantra <q>Hands up, don’t shoot</q> of the _Michael Brown_ case.[^elder2020aa] More worrying is that the organization was founded by confessing Marxists.
 The founders have ties to the radical-left terrorist organization “The Weather Underground” which bombed buildings like _The Capitol_ and _Pentagon_ in the 60s and 70s.[^kohls2020aa]

-Until recently they stated one of their goals was the “destruction of the nuclear family”.
+Until recently they stated one of their goals was the “destruction of the nuclear family.”
 The organization is used every four years to help the Democrats win elections.
 It is used to transfer billions of donations through dubious channels to political agitators, most money will likely never reach Black communities.
 Even the mother of _Breonna Taylor_, a victim of a police shooting, called the organization a fraud.[^byrne2021pl] The co-founder however grew exceptionally rich for a Marxist since she started the organization.[^vincent2021en]

 While they claim Blacks are hunted in the streets by racist cops, the real number of shot unarmed Blacks for 2019 was between 13-27 (depending on the database), the numbers for Whites are slightly higher.[^mccaffree2021li] Taking the crime and murder rate to the proportion of the US population these numbers are easily explained.